 The Johannesburg version of Science & Cocktails started in 2015 and aims to provide a platform for South African-based scientists to engage with the public and increase awareness of the science performed in South Africa, both locally as well as globally.

 In March 2017, Science & Cocktails established a collaboration with ForskerZonen at Videnskab.dk and ScienceNordic.
 Participant scientists at Science & Cocktails have written a series of interesting articles that complement their lectures.
 For the English version of these articles, see here.

 From September 2017 to June 2018 the Science & Cocktails Foundation is being supported by the Danish Ministry of Science via the Tips and Lotto fund.

 The Brussels version of Science & Cocktails kicks off in October 2017 and aims to provide a platform for Belgium-based scientists.

 In 2014, Science & Cocktails was awarded the Genius Prize for science communication by the Danish Association of Science Journalists.
 Jácome Armas received the prize on behalf of the project at an award ceremony during the First European Conference for Science Journalists on June 22nd, 2014.

 Science & Cocktails has been covered by different media and discussed in science communication events several times.
 To be noted is the speech (in Danish) by the former Danish minister of research Sofie Carsten Nielsen during the opening of the 30 hours meeting on Forskningens Døgn 2016.
+A talk about Science & Cocktails given at the FENS conference in 2016.
 A first person report by a science journalist in Magisterbladet (in Danish).
 A recent interview with Jácome Armas discusses the origins and philosophy behind this initiative (in English).
 An interview to the nobel prize winner David Gross gives a good idea of what it is like to speak in these events (in English).
 If you seek further information about this project you can download the full press kit here.